How to Start a Project Management Office (PMO)

 The business case should include choosing the PMO model to be implemented.
 The three most common types of PMOs are:

-- Controlling.
-A Controlling PMO acts as an auditor as well as advisor.
-In other words, it goes a step further to ensure the best practices and standards are actually being followed.
+- Controlling: A Controlling PMO acts as an auditor as well as an advisor.
+It goes a step further to ensure the best practices and standards are being followed.
 It often creates controls and governance standards.

 Step 2: Assign strong leadership

 If the project is approved to move forward, the next step is to assign the key team members to manage and execute the plan.
-This includes the project sponsor, the project manager, and any others who will be directly involved in the success of the project.
+This includes the project sponsor, the project manager, and others who will be directly involved in the project's success.

 Step 3: Create the charter